aarontravass/gresearch-solution/README.md

 ## Future Work
 ### Challenges involved
 1. I spent a significant amount of time researching the best way to handle large data.
 Blogs and Stackoverflow were particularly helpful.
-2. The rest of my time was spent juggling between runing the code on my local windows machine and the linux codespace since windows notoriously tends to have memory issues.
+2. The rest of my time was spent juggling between running the code on my local windows machine and the linux codespace since windows notoriously tends to have memory issues.
 It becomes worse when docker is used which hampers my productivity.

 ### Comments
-* This challenges was very interesting.
+* This challenge was very interesting.
 I decided to approach this from an infrastructural point of view.
-Hence I set up NodeJS streams, kubernetes, docker and redis.
+Hence, I set up NodeJS streams, kubernetes, docker and redis.
 * I would love to test my solution with very large JSON files (on the order of GBs or TBs) to see how my script would perform
 * `src/index.js` is the main file which processes the data.
 * `generator/generator.js` is the file which generates a json file
 * `manifest/stream-reducer.yml` is the K8 manifest file
-* the JSON provided in the pdf seemed to be incorrect.
+* The JSON provided in the pdf seemed to be incorrect.
 Hence I modified it and saved it under `correct_json.json`
 * I noticed that the time taken to process is nearly 4 minutes for a million rows.
-This time can be reduced if the set up is distributed as 2 worker pods that listen to the stream and process the data.
+This time can be reduced if the setup is distributed as 2 worker pods that listen to the stream and process the data.